In order to register at Brunel University London as a Tier 4 student, you must present the following documents:

 1. A valid Tier 4 (General) student visa which covers the whole duration of the course

 AND which shows Brunel University London's Sponsor Licence Number (SLN)

 AND which was issued for the course you are registering on.

-The visa may be a paper vignette in your passport called Entry Clearance or a plastic card called a Biometric Residence Permit (BRP).
+The visa may be a paper vignette in your passport called Entry Clearance and/or a plastic card called a Biometric Residence Permit (BRP).
 You will receive a BRP if you make your Tier 4 application in the UK or if your visa is issued to cover a course that is more than six months long (please see section below).

 2. An ORIGINAL letter or email from UKVI which proves they have received your leave to remain application for a Tier 4 visa to study at Brunel University.